UKVI temporary guidance during COVID-19 – what this means for you

 You must still submit your visa application before your current visa expires.

-Some Visa Application Centres (VACs) overseas are now resuming services where local restrictions allow, whilst others remain closed and unable to issue visas for travel to the UK.
+Most Visa Application Centres (VACs) overseas are now resuming services where local restrictions allow, whilst others remain closed and unable to issue visas for travel to the UK.
 You can check the service where you live:

 - If you’re in Europe, Africa and parts of the Middle East, check: TLS contact